rayct/go-discord-bot/README.md

-# A simple Discord Bot in written Go.
+# A Simple Discord Bot in written Go.